taktoa/xprintidle-ng/README.md

 xprintidle is a utility that queries the X server for the user's idle time and prints it to stdout (in milliseconds).

-Basically, type "./configure && make && sudo make install" to compile and install the program.
-See the INSTALL file for more detailed instructions.
+Basically, type `./configure && make && sudo make install` to compile and install the program.
+See the INSTALL.md file for more detailed instructions.
+You may have to run `./bootstrap` beforehand.

 You need the development files for the Xss library.
-In Debian, they are in the package 'libxss-dev' or 'xlibs-static-dev', depending on your version.
+In Debian, they are in the package `libxss-dev` or `xlibs-static-dev`, depending on your version.

 Web page: http://www.dtek.chalmers.se/~henoch/text/xprintidle.html